1:9

 The professor stared at her very peculiarly as she asked this, and the class giggled.

-The next morning Una awoke.
+The next morning Vee awoke.
 And she did not write anything.
 Every other day since she was a young girl, she had written a poem or a short story or even a combination of sentences or words, sometimes even adding a drawing or a painting.
 She even tried making up a language and putting in weird images and numbers, but nothing worked.
-After her pseudo-creation, everyday, she’d walk down the sidewalk past the trees with glowing red lines between the pieces of brown and white bark, under the glowing shapes inlaid upon the leaves, alongside the buildings with their lines of neon running about various edges.
-She pass the people in their glowing clothes, the cats with glowing tails, the floating transports with their neon light exhaust.
+After her pseudo-creation, each day, she’d walk down the sidewalk past the trees that had glowing red lines between the pieces of brown and white bark, under the glowing shapes inlaid upon the leaves, alongside the buildings with their lines of neon running about various edges.
+She’d pass the people in their glowing clothes, the cats with glowing tails, the floating transports with their neon light exhaust.
 She’d walk to her favorite bridge which ran over one of the bright blue canals, and would present what she had made to Omnia.
 And each day Omnia said, with her smooth, sweet voice: “1:9.
-Begotten” And each day, Una would rip up her work and throw it into the neon blue river and watch it float away.
+Begotten” And each day, Vee would rip up her work and throw it into the neon blue river and watch it float away.

 But not today.
 She did not write or draw.